 Grades are reported to the home schools at the end of each nine (9) week grading period.
 Grades are also reported directly to the student.
-Parents will be able to access their son's/daughter's progress via the Internet.
-This is a secure network whereby you or your parents will only be able to access your grades.
+Parents and students will be able to access their son's/daughter's progress via the Infinite Campus Parent Portal.
+This is a secure network whereby parents and students will only be able to access their specific grades.
 We encourage parents to do this.
-A user ID and Password will be issued to parents at the beginning of the school year.
+A user ID and Password will be issued to parents and students at the beginning of the school year.